Thytu/Initiations/IntroductioToDeepLearning/README.md

 **Step to follow:**

-Due to the fact the dataset is composed of audio you will need to **preprocess** the dataset.
+Due to the fact the dataset is composed of audio you will need to <ins>preprocess the dataset</ins>.

 1. From each audio create it respective spectrogramme
 2. Make shure there are no useless informations like scale, padding, etc.